Come and take it: Texas Revolution

 In January 1831, Green DeWitt wrote to Ramón Músquiz, the top political official of Bexar, and requested armament for defense of the colony of Gonzales.
 This request was granted by supplying a Spanish made six-pounder bronze cannon on the condition it be returned when asked for, the colony also having a much smaller cast iron cannon of around one pounder calibre.
 James Tumlinson, Jr. signed for receipt of the six-pounder cannon on March 10, 1831, in Bexar.

 At the minor skirmish in 1835 known as the Battle of Gonzales—the first land battle of the Texas Revolution against Mexico—a small group of Texians successfully resisted the Mexican forces who had orders from Colonel Domingo de Ugartechea to seize the loaned cannon after the Texians had refused to return it when asked.

 As a symbol of defiance, Caroline Zumwalt and Eveline DeWitt, a young woman from Gonzales, made a flag with the phrase "come and take it" (Ven y tómalo) either printed above or below the cannon that they had been loaned four years earlier by Mexican officials.
 This was the same message that was sent to the Mexican government when they told the Texians to return the cannon in compliance with the loan condition; the Texian refusal to do so led to the Mexican attempt to regain the cannon using military force.

 The original flag was lost shortly after the battle.
 Conjectural replicas of the original flag can be seen in the Texas State Capitol, the Bob Bullock Texas State History Museum, the Sam Houston State University CJ Center, the University of Texas at El Paso Library, the Marine Military Academy headquarters building, the Hockaday School Hoblitzelle Auditorium, and in Perkins Library at Duke University.

 American Civil War

 On October 12, 1864, during the Franklin–Nashville campaign, Confederate general J. B. Hood wrote to the Union commander at Resaca, Georgia, demanding an "immediate and unconditional surrender".
 That officer, Col. Clark R. Weaver, declined the request and concluded his letter of reply, "In my opinion, I can hold this post.
 If you want it, come and take it".

+Richard W. Dowling's tactical brilliance and leadership at Sabine Pass earned him a lasting place in Confederate history.
+The term "Thermopylae of the Confederacy" underscores the extraordinary odds his unit faced and the strategic significance of his victory, which safeguarded Texas from Union invasion.
+The similar motto echoes in Gonzales.